jayminwest/Teach-Niche-Official/PROJECT_OVERVIEW.md

 # Project Overview

 ## High Level Overview
-This is a full-stack web application with a Next.js frontend and FastAPI backend, integrating with Stripe for payments, Vimeo for video storage, and Supabase for authentication and database functionality.
-The project has a strong focus on e-learning capabilities, with features like lessons, purchases, and user profiles.
+This is a marketplace application with a Next.js frontend and FastAPI backend, using Stripe Connect for payment processing, Vimeo for video storage, and Supabase for authentication and database functionality.
+The project enables creators to sell lessons and courses, with marketplace features including:

+1. Creator onboarding via Stripe Connect
+2. Payout management for creators
+3. Marketplace fee structure
+4. E-learning capabilities with features like lessons, purchases, and user profiles

 Key components:
 1. Frontend: Next.js with TypeScript and Tailwind CSS